 Jordan maintains an active pro bono practice.
-She filed clemency petitions on behalf of multiple clients, represented a client in a landlord-tenant dispute, and worked extensively with a recently released habeas client on reentry into society.
-In addition, she was part of a team that obtained a favorable outcome for a family from Venezuela seeking withholding of removal.
+She was the lead lawyer at an evidentiary hearing held in connection with a client's habeas petition.
+She was part of a team that obtained a favorable outcome for a family from Venezuela seeking withholding of removal.
+She has also filed clemency petitions on behalf of multiple clients, represented a client in a landlord-tenant dispute, and worked extensively with a recently released habeas client on reentry into society.

-Jordan clerked for Chief Judge R. Guy Cole of the U.S. Court of Appeals for the Sixth Circuit and for Judge Algenon L. Marbley of the U.S. District Court for the Southern District of Ohio.
+Jordan clerked for the Honorable Chief Judge R. Guy Cole of the U.S. Court of Appeals for the Sixth Circuit and for the Honorable Algenon L. Marbley of the U.S. District Court for the Southern District of Ohio.

 - Harvard University (J.D.
 2015); University of Dayton (B.S.E.
 Intervention Specialist summa cum laude 2012; George J. Renneker, S.M.
 Award for Excellence in the School of Education)